About Us

 What are the requirements of membership?

-Teammates and their Coaches have yearly volunteer hours requirements and meeting hours requirements.
+Teammates and their Coaches have yearly volunteer hours requirements and meeting hours requirements, as well as a two-year leadership requirement during their time as members.

 How does a family become members of btc?

-In order to become a member of boys team charity, parent(s) and their son(s) must be sponsored by a current btc member in good standing.
+In order to become a member of boys team charity, parent(s) and their son(s) must apply to a league in their school or residence boundary.
 For more information on becoming a member, Contact Us.

 I don't see a league in my area — can I start one?